entiendoNull/expo-modules-london-2025-workshop/chapter-5.md

-# Module 5
+# Chapter 5

-In this module, we'll learn how to create a native view for iOS (using SwiftUI), and Android (using Jetpack Compose), and use it in our Expo app.
-While the imperative APIs we built in earlier modules exposed functions and events, native views work differently.
+In this chapter, we'll learn how to create a native view for iOS (using SwiftUI), and Android (using Jetpack Compose), and use it in our Expo app.
+While the imperative APIs we built in earlier chapters exposed functions and events, native views work differently.
 A native view is a React component that renders native UI directly, while still giving us the ability to pass props from JavaScript.

 ### Goals